Pojakovo/Text-classifier/README.md

 # Usage
 * Prepare your training data
-organize your Twitter text data into labeled categories: Arts & Culture, Business & Entrepreneur, Daily life, Pop culture, Science & Technology, and Sport & Gaming.
+Organize your Twitter text data into labeled categories: Arts & Culture, Business & Entrepreneur, Daily life, Pop culture, Science & Technology, and Sport & Gaming.
-* Preprocess the text data in order to be ready for training and modelling Run the preprocessing script to clean and transform the Twitter text data: such as text cleaning, tokenization, lemmatization and feature extraction.
+* Preprocess the text data in order to be ready for training and modelling Run the preprocessing script to clean and transform the Twitter text data: such as text cleaning, tokenization, lemmatization, and feature extraction.
 * Split your data into training and testing sets.
 * Train the text classification models
-* Evaluate the models: Assess the performance of the trained models using evaluation metrics such as accuracy, precision, recall, and F1 score and based on the eva;uation result select the best model
+* Evaluate the models: Assess the performance of the trained models using evaluation metrics such as accuracy, precision, recall, and F1 score and based on the evaluation result, select the best model
 * Deploy the model: once you have selected the best model, you can deploy it in your desired application or environment.

 # License